Raksha-coder/ReactPractice/README.md

 To check the status of the form or to add loader .
 In useFormStatus : we must have form tag there else it will not work.
 In useTransition : It can work without form tag. like on button .

+## some rules in react

+what is pure function ?
+what is pure component ?